 Operators and employers should identify the potential hazards and assess the risks of operating a quad bike.

-Risk assessments should be undertaken prior to operating a quad bike to ensure any risk caused by the operator or environmental conditions are reduced as much as possible.
+Risk assessments should be undertaken prior to operating a quad bike to ensure any risk caused by the operator or environmental conditions is reduced as much as possible.

-- there's another item of farm machinery that could provide a safer operation, i.e. a side-by-side vehicle, small tractor or utility
+- whether there's another item of farm machinery that could provide a safer operation (i.e. a side-by-side vehicle, small tractor or ute)

-- the quad bike is maintained to manufacturer's specifications, including equipment such as brakes are working and tyres are inflated to the correct pressure
+- the quad bike is maintained to manufacturer's specifications, including checking that equipment such as brakes are working and tyres are inflated to the correct pressure

 - all guards are in place, particularly foot plates